-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 }, 1, 'Panther');

-Looking at the above,
+Looking at the code above,

 setTimeout gets a callback function that executes after one millisecond.
 The last parameter just feeds the callback with data.
-This is like an Ajax call except the return
+This is like an Ajax call, except that the return

 name parameter would come from the server.

-There is a good overview of the setTimeout function in this previous SitePoint article.
+There’s a good overview of the setTimeout function on SitePoint.

-I am gathering a list of ferocious cats through asynchronous code.
-Each callback gives me a single cat name and I append that to the list.
-What I am attempting to achieve sounds reasonable.
-But, given the flexibility of JavaScript functions, this is a nightmare.
+In our code, we’re gathering a list of ferocious cats through asynchronous code.
+Each callback gives us a single cat name, and we append that to the list.
+What we’re attempting to achieve sounds reasonable.
+But given the flexibility of JavaScript functions, this is a nightmare.

 Anonymous Functions

-You may notice the use of anonymous functions in that previous example.
+Notice the use of anonymous functions in that previous example.
 Anonymous functions are unnamed function expressions that get assigned to a variable or passed as an argument to other functions.

 Using anonymous functions in your code is not recommended by some programming standards.
-It is better to name them, so
+It’s better to name them, so use

 function getCat(name){} instead of

-One naive approach to breaking this mess of callbacks is to use function declarations:
+One naive approach to breaking this mess of callbacks is for us to use function declarations:

 setTimeout(getPanther, 1, 'Panther');